10kh-at-rb/poodr/README.md

 ```

 This function does two two things:
- * It removes the first segment in the snake.
-It chops off the tail
+ * It removes the first segment in the snake which represents the snakes tail.
  * It calls a method that adds a segment to the head of the snake.